The Independent Manchester United Supporters’ Trust History

 Unfortunately, the Red Knights did not agree with the Glazers’ valuation and the attempt was not progressed.
 From 2014 onwards we re-established a dialogue with the new Executive Board of MUFC.2018 onwards

-M.U.S.T are now focusing on building, connecting and representing all types Manchester United fans across the world, whether you’re a match going red, you watch it with mates in a pub or you keep-to-date on the go.
+M.U.S.T are now focusing on building, connecting and representing all types Manchester United fans across the world, whether you’re a match going red, you watch it with mates in a pub or you keep-up-to-date on the go.

-As the only recognised supporters' trust for Manchester United (by Supporters Direct) and is currently the largest Supporters Trust in the world with over 200,000 members, we want to develop a collective, united supporters’ voice and community to build a foundation and platform for once again fans to own a share in the club we so passionately follow.
+As the only recognised supporters' trust for Manchester United (by Supporters Direct) and currently the largest Supporters Trust in the world with over 200,000 members, we want to develop a collective, united supporters’ voice and community to build a foundation and platform for once again fans to own a share in the club we so passionately follow.